Shadows of the Heart

 Shadows of the Heart is a two-part 1990 Australian television mini-series directed by Rod Hardy and starring Josephine Byrnes.
 The story was based on the life and biography of Dr Joy Seager who was the only doctor on Kangaroo Island in 1925.
-She published her biography as Kangeroo Island Doctor in 1980.
+She published her biography as Kangaroo Island Doctor in 1980.

 Plot

 A female doctor, Kate Munro moves to (fictitious) Gannet Island off the South Australian coast in 1927.
 Conflict between traditional religious values and modern scientific medicine ensues as she forms a relationship with two men who are brothers, one a grazier and one a priest.